eduffis/smtp-python/README.md

 In connection security select the option that says (none), and in the method of identification, password transmitted in an insecure way.

-can check the JPG goat to get a better idea.
+can check the JPG file to get a better idea.

 Warning:
 I do not recommend running the code on a server that has a public IP, because we are not using any method of encryption, you must be sure that it is a machine with private address.

 Finishing:
-This program was made with the intention of helping those who, like me, suffer from the blacklist problem, we as system administrators know that it is a headache or a kick in the buttock.
+This program was made with the intention of helping those who suffer like me, with the blacklisting problem, we as system administrators know that it is a headache or a kick in the buttock.
 I am not responsible if it is used improperly and maliciously.